lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 83 After the elections.md

         - the policeman on duty told him that since his defeat, the ex-prim Minister had gone abroad.
             - the policeman on duty [subject]
                 - on duty [attributive]
-            - told sb that clause [predicate verb phrase]
+            - told sb that clause [verb phrase]
             - him [direct object]
             - that since his default, the ex-Prime Minister had gone abroad
                 - since his default [time adverbial]